projectara/greybus-spec/source/special.rst

 Table :num:`table-svc-connection-quiescing-request` defines the Greybus SVC Connection Quiescing Request payload.
 The Greybus SVC Connection Quiescing request is sent only by the AP Module to the SVC.
-The (Interface ID, CPort ID) pair defines the Connection being quiesced.
+The first Interface ID intf1_id and first CPort ID cport1_id define one end of the connection to be quiesced, and the second Interface ID intf2_id and CPort ID cport2_id define the other end.

 .. figtable::
     :nofig: